Intro

 This will leave all code exactly as it is except for the binary operations involving addition, multiplication, subtraction, left shift, and computing powers - all of these are converted to having one additional bitwise and operation on top.

-launch.properties file, which is normally located in the support directory within your Ghidra directory (C:\Users\born\Programs\ghidra_11.0.1_PUBLIC\support\launch.properties on my machine).
+The first can be adjusted by editing the `launch.properties` file, which is normally located in the `support` directory within your Ghidra directory (`C:\Users\born\Programs\ghidra_11.0.1_PUBLIC\support\launch.properties` on my machine).
 Just add the following somewhere in the file to adjust the font size to 23:

 VMARGS=-Dfont.size.override=23